Particle-hole asymmetric phases in doped twisted bilayer graphene: NUMERICAL RESULTS

 Furthermore, we calculated the Chern number $C$ which characterizes quantum anomalous Hall states in insulators.
 The Chern number is calculated by measuring the winding of the wavefunction along the Wilson loop as shown in Appendix~\ref{app: wilson}.

-Table~\ref{table:ii} summaries the main results. we found that the order parameters of converged states at all fillings are generally characterized by several broken symmetries: the spin polarized (SP) state with $\left<s_3\right> \neq 0$, the valley polarized (VP) state with $\left<\tau_3\right>\neq 0$, the inter-valley coherent (IVC) state with $\left<\tau_{1,2}\right>\neq 0$, and the orbital polarized (OP) state with $\left<\Sigma_3\right>\neq 0$.
+Table~\ref{table:iii} summaries the main results. we found that the order parameters of converged states at all fillings are generally characterized by several broken symmetries: the spin-polarized (SP) state with $\left<s_3\right> \neq 0$, the valley-polarized (VP) state with $\left<\tau_3\right>\neq 0$, the intervalley coherent (IVC) state with \mbox{$\left<\tau_{1,2}\right>\neq 0$}, the Kramers intervalley coherent (KIVC) state with \mbox{$\left<\tau_{1,2}\otimes\Sigma_3\right>\neq 0$}, interorbital intervalley coherent (inter-orbital IVC) state with $\left<\tau_{2}\otimes\Sigma_2\right>\neq 0$, and the orbital-polarized (OP) state with $\left<\Sigma_3\right>\neq 0$.
 Depending on the filling, we found both the correlated metallic states and insulators with broken symmetries.
 Certain semimetallic states near charge neutrality preserve the $C_{2z}\trs$ symmetry, while all other orders break the $C_{2z}\trs$ symmetry.